Information, Liability and Endorsement Disclaimers

 About our content

 Although we have attempted to ensure the information published on the CareSearch website (including all articles, research data, surveys, forums/chat rooms and commentary; hereafter 'Information') is as accurate and complete as possible, such Information may change from time to time.
 This may be because further research is developed and becomes available.
 Practice may also vary according to what is available locally (e g, particular medications) and the experience and expertise of local health professionals.
 In addition, the Information is necessarily of a general nature, and health professionals should use their best clinical judgement in the way in which it is used.
-Individuals should seek professional medical care and advice as required.
+The information is not intended to be a substitute for professional medical advice and individuals should seek professional medical care and advice as required.